British Antarctic Territory

 Fossils and reconstructions of prehistoric animals and plants on stamps of British Antarctic Territory

 is a sector of Antarctica claimed by the

-as one of its 14 British Overseas Territories and is the largest.
+as the largest of its 14 British Overseas Territories.

 It comprises the region south of 60°S latitude and between longitudes 20°W and 80°W, forming a wedge shape that extends to the